The Carnegie Collection Parasaurolophus (1988)

 Earlier (left) and later (right) paint variants with the same mold/belly text.

-Comparing this model to the previous one, they seem identical, minus slight variations between paintings.
-But look closer - the belly stamp on this one is completely missing the first two letters of the name Parasaurolophus!
-This would be partially corrected in the next version.
+Above: Note in this sample, the belly stamp on this one is completely missing the first two letters of the name Parasaurolophus!
+Some variants have one or more missing letters like this, likely due to under-pooring the mold.
 (Photos by gaspode, who discovered the mystery of the disappearing letters on the old version of Dino Toy Forum).

 Mold: 1